Bypass closet doors upgraded to faux barn doors

 At first I thought I was going to leave it natural but there were too many imperfections not to mention not all of the boards were cut vertically.
 But I wanted to show the grain somehow.
 This is when I decided to white wash the doors.

-Third step in the project was to whitewash the doors.
 With a plastic container half filled with water, eggshell pure white Behr paint, and a brush I was ready to paint.
-First dab brush in paint then dip in water.
+First, dab brush in paint then dip in water.
 Brush on and smooth out.
-You will get drips but if you quickly brush the drips outward then drips are no longer a problem.
+You will get drips but if you quickly brush the drips outward the drips are no longer a problem.

 The first coat was pretty light.
-More water-downed-paint than paint.
 I just kept adding and spreading the paint.
-When they saw wash that's pretty much what you are doing.
+When they say wash that's pretty much what you are doing.
 Two coats later and I was ready to attach the hardware.

 Attach dummy hinges and pulls